 While I have the platform.
-Let me just say that I hate the word eggplant and why can’t we call it aubergine like our european bretheren?
-In my head I’ll forever call this recipe the Best Aubergine Parmigiano Pizza and you can’t stop me.
+Let me just say that I hate the word eggplant and why can’t we call it aubergine like our European brethren?
+In my head, I’ll forever call this recipe the Best Aubergine Parmigiano Pizza and you can’t stop me.

-Want to make this recipe low-carb and keto friendly?
+Want to make this recipe low-carb and keto-friendly?
 Opt for a cauliflower crust and instead of breadcrumbs, get pork panko!
 Yes, that’s a thing and it’s just as tasty as it sounds.
-It’s basically ground up pork rinds.
-If you want to forgo the crust all together, you could try Low-Carb Eggplant Pizza from Eating Bird Food that uses eggplant planks as the crust!
+It’s basically ground-up pork rinds.
+If you want to forgo the crust altogether, you could try Low-Carb Eggplant Pizza from Eating Bird Food that uses eggplant planks as the crust!

 Ingredients & Subs

 - Eggplant — Standard eggplant or Japanese eggplant would be great, you just want to look for something on the small side.
-Japanese eggplant are the slender and more vibrantly purple ones.
+Japanese eggplant is slender and more vibrantly purple.

 - Grated parmesan — Freshly grated or in a container or both fine.
 Maybe not the kind in a green shaker though 😉